Out On The Couch

 Learn More from Our Courses:

-The text From Gender Dysphoria to Gender Euphoria presented by Cadyn Cathers, PsyD 3 CE course is under a photo of 5 pink,blue, and white hearts.
+The text Gender-Affirming Medical and Surgical Treatment for Therapists presented by Cadyn Cathers, PsyD, Up to 10 CEs available is printed below a photo of a person in a white doctor's coat holding a heart with the transgender pride flag colors on it.
 Reconceptualizing self-care for therapists presented by Teresa M. Theophano, LCSW 1.5 CE Course” under an image of a rainbow heart with two bandages on it representing how over emphasis on individual self-care negatively impacts psychotherapists non binary person joyfully waving flag

 References